Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Conclusions and Outlook

-Our compression method, designed specifically for the cross-device FL setting, performs better than existing methods: we significantly reduce the upstream communication costs needed to achieve competitive accuracy over a wide range of tasks and optimizers.
-We accomplish this with a simple stateless algorithm that produces a variable-length encoding, tailored to the empirical distribution of client updates.
-We leverage rate--distortion optimization to choose per-client encoding parameters, which achieves a near-optimal trade-off between total communication cost and model performance.
-Further work can be done to support compatibility with privacy protocols.
-In addition, we intend to investigate schemes to optimize the rate--distortion trade-off as a function of training round, such as making $\mathcal Q$ time adaptive.
+As shown earlier, the present method shows excellent performance over a wide range of tasks and optimizers, outperforming \topk, \drive, \threelc and \qsgd.
+We accomplish this with a simple stateless algorithm that produces a variable-length encoding, tailored to the empirical distribution of client updates, and which only has one hyperparameter, necessary to control the global trade-off between rate and final accuracy.

+The method closely resembles QSGD, which was developed for DT rather than FL.
+However, our method was developed independently, and we present a data-driven justification of each design choice we made, ensuring its appropriateness in the cross-device FL setting.
+To the best of our knowledge, this is also the first work to analyze an FL method using $R$--$D$ theory, which turns out to improve the global performance significantly over \qsgd, simply by controlling $\Delta$ appropriately.
+As far as we can tell, our work also represents the most comprehensive empirical study of the role and benefits of compression techniques in FL, and provides a rigorous set of baselines to support future work.

+Our ablations demonstrate that A) popular preprocessing by a random rotation can hurt average-case performance, as it hides the statistical regularities that could be exploited for compression, and \emph{increases} the entropy of the signal to be communicated; and B) normalizing each client's update, a technique common in DT compression methods, is sub-optimal in non-i.i.d.
+FL settings.

+An additional improvement over the results reported above is possible noting that higher levels of distortion are less problematic in earlier rounds, and more so later on, as the training gets closer to convergence.
+Formally, this is analogous to the fact that for SGD, the variance of the stochastic gradient determines the convergence radius of its iterates~\citep[Theorem 1]{alistarh2017qsgd}.
+Thus, rather than keeping the $R$--$D$ trade-off fixed over the course of training, we could replace the sum of distortions in \eqref{eq:distortion_proxy} by a weighted sum, varying the trade-off over time.
+As the relationship between $\Delta$ and $\lambda$ discussed in Section~\ref{rd-theory} holds across rounds, one simple way to explore this idea is to decay $\Delta$.

+We applied an exponential decay schedule on $\Delta$ (details in Appendix~\ref{appendix:delta_decay}; one result in Figure~\ref{stackoverflow_word-fedadam-delta_decay}).
+Training with large $\Delta$ is communication-efficient at first, but accuracy saturates quickly.
+Training with small $\Delta$ reaches top accuracy, but at the expense of communication.
+With $\Delta$ decay, top accuracy is reached with overall fewer bits transmitted.
+We found comparable results across other tasks and optimizers (Appendix~\ref{appendix:delta_decay}), but did not tune the schedules.
+Exploring time-variability in more depth is a topic for future work, including possibly more sophisticated ways of modulating the $R$--$D$ trade-off over time, such as adapting to running training metrics.
+Another topic of future work is to explore compatibility with privacy protocols.